-A number of people have received what they thought were genuine offers of employment from Skanska or Skanska Executives via e-mail, but which turned out to be false.
+In the past it has happened that people have received what they thought were genuine offers of employment from Skanska or Skanska Executives via e-mail, but which turned out to be false.
+This is very unfortunate and we want your help to prevent these scams.
 Here you can read about job offer scams and what a real job candidate can expect from Skanska.

 What is a false job offer?

 Skanska has been contacted by people about what appeared to be employment offers from Skanska or Skanska Executives via e-mail, which turned out to be false.
 There have also been fraudulent headhunters claiming to work on behalf of Skanska.
 The jobs offered range from highly paid management roles to childcare jobs.

 False job offer scams have targeted many businesses worldwide, in which the sender is trying to obtain credit card or bank account details or is trying to extract money for work visa or travel costs etc.

 These e-mails can look authentic by including a company logo taken from official web sites and adding convincing personal details, information taken from e.g. social networking pages.
 Sometimes scammers advertise a job on the behalf of Skanska or a Skanska executive on web sites.
 These e-mails and web sites have no connection with Skanska.

 What can real job candidates expect from Skanska?

 Any genuine offer from Skanska will always be preceded by formal application and professional selection processes including face-to-face interviews.